py-bbn

 DAG.

-abstract property domains: dict[Any, list[Any]]
+abstract property domains: Mapping[Any, list[Any]]

-Get the domains.
+Return the variable domains.

 Returns: